Quantifying Interstellar Extinction at High Galactic Latitudes: Degeneracy Analysis

-In Figure \ref{fig:comparison_floor_std}, we show the difference in the posterior standard deviation for each star when the data was generated using a floor error of $0.05$ mag (vertical axes) and when we include no floor error in the synthetic data (horizontal axes).
+In Figure \ref{fig:comparison_floor_std}, we show the difference in the posterior standard deviation for each star when the data was generated using $\sigma_{\text{floor}}=0.05$ mag (vertical axes) and when we set $\sigma_{\text{floor}}=0.0$ mag in the synthetic data (horizontal axes).
 The contours indicate the relative density of points in the diagram.
-We see that the error floor has a significant effect on the posterior standard deviation of each parameter.
-In particular, including an error floor in the analysis has widened the extinction posterior by a significant amount.
-We do not display the correlations of each parameter with extinction as they are unchanged, except for the extinction-effective temperature degeneracy.
-We find that the effective temperature is globally degenerate with the effective temperature when we have no error floor, this is because, for low metallicity stars along the main sequence, the effective temperature appears to be less degenerate with extinction within the assumed errors of the photometry.
-When we remove the floor error photometry becomes more sensitive to this degeneracy.
+We see that $\sigma_{\text{floor}}$ has a significant effect on the posterior standard deviation of each parameter.
+In particular, including a nonzero $\sigma_{\text{floor}}$ in the analysis has widened the extinction posterior by a significant amount.
+We do not display the correlations of each parameter with extinction as they are unchanged, except for the extinction-effective temperature degeneracy. {Increasing $\sigma_{\rm floor}$ increases the error on estimating each of the extinction, the effective temperature and the metallicity parameters due to the degeneracy among them}.